See How Cutter Construction can Help You!

 Unfortunately, most brick repairs made improperly will only hold a short time before the same, or worse, issues arise again.

-If you need assistance or advice – and you’re located in or around Cedar Rapids, Iowa City, Dubuque, Coralville, Hiawatha and surrounding areas, including the remote areas of Eastern Iowa – feel free to contact Mike Cutter.
+If you need assistance or advice – and you’re located in or around Cedar Rapids, Iowa City, Coralville, Hiawatha and surrounding areas, including the remote areas of Eastern Iowa – feel free to contact our sales team.

 Chimney tuck-pointing is needed once the mortar begins to deteriorate to the point of allowing moisture to enter the system.